 OpenFin permits instant distribution by eliminating the long security reviews and post-release issues typically associated with traditional desktop software deployment.
 The way an OpenFin application gets deployed on a desktop is largely determined by the Desktop Owner.
-There are three installers that OpenFin offers to seamlessly deploy applications to a users desktop:
+There are two installers that OpenFin offers to seamlessly deploy applications to a users desktop:

 This document covers the process and requirements for all of these options, including if one needs to package the OpenFin Runtime and OpenFin RVM for distribution using a corporate software distribution system like SCCM.